Tacos Dorados (Deep Fried Tacos)

-Those tacos dorados are made with a delicious potato and beef mixture and then deep fried to perfection.
-Learn how to make them from scratch for a budget-friendly family meal.
+Those tacos dorados are made with a delicious potato and beef mixture and then fried to perfection.
+They are tasty, budget-friendly, and perfect for any day of the week for a family meal.

-Once fried, they will be served with lettuce, cream, and cheese on top, instead of inside.
-Then generously drizzled with a flavorful tomato sauce.
+Once fried, they are usually served with various toppings such as lettuce, onions, cream, and cheese, then generously drizzled with a flavorful consome tomato sauce.

 Tacos dorados, aka deep fried tacos with various toppings on a turquoise surface.